cityofaustin/digital-services-engagement-guide/_words/part-1-learning-from-the-organization.md

 position: 4
 ---

-The client organization is the city department or working group you’ll be directly partnering with with to improve a process.
+The client organization is the city department or working group you’ll be directly partnering with to improve a process.
 There are several steps to learning their reality:

 [Getting to know you](#getting-to-know-you)